 Robbers Cave State Park – Terrains a bit rugged

-I would have no issue returning to this campground but this time I would have my eyes wide open; because there are some real negatives, as you will see.
+I would have no issue returning to this campground but this time I would have my eyes wide open.
+There are some real negatives here, as you will see.

 There is no official check in procedure when you arrive.
-There was also no indication that would be the case in our email confirmation.
+Also, no indication that would be the case in our email confirmation.
 As a matter of fact there was not even a sign pointing to a park office but more about that in a minute.

 Our Reservations for the site were made on line as well as purchasing the parking pass.
 Not having a formal check in makes finding your site a bit stressful as there is no map and the specific campground loops are not marked as to which loop they are.
 It would even have been helpful if outside each loop they had the sequence of sites in that specific loop (eg. sites 1-15).
 That would have made our trip to our spot much less tedious.
 As a matter of fact, this State Park has the absolute worst signage of any we have ever been to and the maps are not accurate at all.
 In their defense I can see that they are working on installing new signs.
 That being said how hard is it to put up temporary signage?

-If you’re thinking the park is patrolled often, you would be mistaken; at least that was our experience.
-During the six days we were there I saw a ranger come through only once.
+If you think the park staff patrols often, think again—at least based on our experience.
+During the six days we stayed, I saw a ranger pass through only once.
 They seem to either be understaffed or their attention is elsewhere.
 So as an example, the dump station for two camping loops had no water turned on to it.
 This was a nasty surprise for me as we left the campground and resulted in me having to do my own clean out at home.
 I called the office to let them know and they were unaware of any issues at the dump station.
 That’s probably due to the apparent lack of oversight taking place in the camping loops.

 Aside from the no-check in process, we backed into our site with little to no difficulty BUT there was absolutely no cellular coverage.
 In fact you will be very lucky to get one bar every once and a great while here.
 Don’t expect that to get any better as you walk through the park – it won’t.